nicklockwood/layout/README.md

 # Table Views

+You can use a `UITableView` inside a Layout template in much the same way as you would use any other view:

+    <UITableView
+        backgroundColor="#fff"
+        outlet="tableView"
+        style="plain"
+    />

-You can use a `UITableView` inside a Layout template in much the same way as you would use any view.
-The delegate and datasource will automatically be bound to the file's owner, which is typically either the `LayoutViewController`, or the first nested view controller that conforms to one or both of the `UITableViewDelegate`/`DataSource` protocols.
+The tableView's `delegate` and `datasource` will automatically be bound to the file's owner, which is typically either your `LayoutViewController` subclass, or the first nested view controller that conforms to one or both of the `UITableViewDelegate`/`DataSource` protocols.
+You would define the view controller logic for this table in pretty much the same way as you would if not using Layout:

-Using a Layout-based `UITableViewCell` is also possible, but slightly more involved.
-Currently, the implementation for a Layout-based table must be done primarily in code rather than in the layout template itself.
-A typical setup might look like this:

     class TableViewController: UIViewController, UITableViewDataSource, UITableViewDelegate {

         @IBOutlet var tableView: UITableView? {
             didSet {

-                tableView?.registerLayout(
-                    named: "MyCell.xml",
-                    forCellReuseIdentifier: "cell"
-                )
+                // Register your cells after the tableView has been created
+                // the `didSet` handler for the tableView property is a good place tableView?.register(MyCellClass.self, forCellReuseIdentifier: "cell")
             }
         }